MarcoWorms/yearn-finance-v3/README.md

 ```

 - To enable Dev Mode set `REACT_APP_ALLOW_DEV_MODE=true` in your .env
-- Wallet Address Override can be acivated by navigating to Settings in the app and clicking `Enable Dev Mode`
+- Wallet Address Override can be activated by navigating to Settings in the app and clicking `Enable Dev Mode`

 ## Production